mmbman/Katagiri/1986-03-21-Principles-of-Practice-Talk-3.md

 So the purpose of spiritual life [is], simply speaking, you should touch this enormous surprise.
 That’s it.

 Well, if you explain what it is, it is simple, very simple, and clear, and silent.
 But simultaneously, the whole world is coming up.
-That’s why Dogen Zenji constantly says in *Shobogenzo*, “Self is the whole universe.”
+That’s why Dogen Zenji constantly says in *Shōbōgenzō*, “Self is the whole universe.”
 The mountains, rivers, pebbles, are all sentient beings.
 All are buddhas.
 The whole world is coming up.

 But that whole world coming up [is] very simple situations.
 That is first thought, we can [confront] it with.
 This is the egolessness.
 We have to practice this.